peta78/MusicNotes/README.md

 Singer's Youtube: [Dara Rolins](https://www.youtube.com/channel/UCMKV1A4A7p090CREb5NVbug) and [Darina Rolincova](https://www.youtube.com/@darinarolincova7719)

-Note: B6 (full voice, no falsetto, nor "cat in heat sound", roughly one second length)
+Note: B6 (full voice, no falsetto, nor "cat in heat sound", roughly one second length.
+Dara is my #1, but we both lived in the same country for a while so she had unfair starting position...)

 ![spectrum](darinkab6.png)